MPAS-Dev/MPAS-Tools/conda_package/docs/ocean/coastal_tools.rst

-The resolution refinement can be confined to a region using ``params['restrict_box']`` to supply a region of made up of quadrilaterals to ``include`` and ``exclude`` from the restricted region.
-For example, a restriction box for the region around Delaware from the example above is defined
+The resolution refinement can be confined to a region using ``params['restrict_box']`` to supply a region of made up of quadrilaterals to ``include`` and ``exclude`` from the restricted region. ``include`` boxes specify regions where the distance-based coastal refinement function should be used to update the desired cell width values. ``exclude`` boxes eliminate areas within the ``include`` regions so they are not affected by the coastal refinement function.
+This is useful for preventing resolution from appearing on one side of a narrow piece of land.
+For example, coastal refinement in the Gulf of Mexico should not appear on the other Pacific Ocean side of Central America.
-by:
+The ``params['restrict_box']`` regions can be used to enforce this.

+Here is an example of a restriction box for the region around Delaware, used in the example above:

 .. code-block:: python